shivtiwar/criss_recruitment/README.md

 git push: Send changes to the remote repository.
 (Command: git push [options] < repository-name > < branch-name >

 Make sure to use meaningful commit messages that describe the changes you've made.
 Also, pull changes from the remote repository before pushing your changes to avoid conflicts.

+# Submission

+Make a folder of your name under task1 folder: Click add file, then write "folder_name/"  (Folder will be created)

+Add all your code files under your name folder